AETHER-QKD: Experimental Quantum Key Distribution

 The Adaptive Braid outperforms both purely random circuits and static braids in several measurable ways:

-• Compiler Depth Minimization: Let D-compiled be the number of physical gates after linear-chain compilation.
+Compiler Depth Minimization: Let D-compiled be the number of physical gates after linear-chain compilation.
 The Adaptive Braid minimizes D-compiled by preferring local gates in later layers, reducing cumulative noise accumulation:

-A Comparative Analysis: TEAL vs. Standard QKD
+A Comparative Analysis: AETHER vs. Standard QKD

-The TEAL architecture represents a significant departure from standard QKD protocols like BB84 or simpler MDI-QKD implementations.
+The AETHER architecture represents a significant departure from standard QKD protocols like BB84 or simpler MDI-QKD implementations.
 To understand its practical implications, it's useful to perform a direct, feature-by-feature comparison, evaluating both the advantages it confers and the trade-offs it introduces.

-Advantages of the TEAL Architecture
+Advantages of the AETHER Architecture

-TEAL is designed to provide a superior level of security and resilience by addressing multiple vulnerabilities that can affect simpler protocols.
+AETHER is designed to provide a superior level of security and resilience by addressing multiple vulnerabilities that can affect simpler protocols.

-• Noise and Hardware Resilience: The Adaptive Braid (v4) locking engine is not just a theoretical concept; it is an engineering solution.
+Noise and Hardware Resilience: The Adaptive Braid (v4) locking engine is not just a theoretical concept; it is an engineering solution.
 As our simulations will show, it is demonstrably more efficient to execute on physically realistic, connectivity-constrained quantum hardware.
 This lower "compiler cost" translates directly into a higher tolerance for physical gate errors, leading to a more robust performance in the noisy, imperfect conditions of near-term quantum devices.

 Drawbacks and Implementation Costs

-• Increased Computational Overhead: The locking protocol requires significant local quantum computation on Alice's end.
+Increased Computational Overhead: The locking protocol requires significant local quantum computation on Alice's end.
 The v4 unitary, while compiler-efficient, is still a complex multi-qubit circuit that must be applied to each block of data, increasing the state preparation time (T_prep).

-• System Complexity: TEAL is a far more complex system to implement and manage than a standard BB84 setup.
+System Complexity: AETHER is a far more complex system to implement and manage than a standard BB84 setup.
 It requires a sophisticated classical control layer (the F_Controller), a block-based data handling scheme, and the infrastructure for MDI-QKD.
 The full TEAL v3.0 blueprint also calls for advanced (and costly) components like high-precision clocks for relativistic splitting.

 Summary: A Protocol for High-Stakes Environments

-TEAL is not designed to replace every QKD protocol.
+AETHER is not designed to replace every QKD protocol.
 It is a specialized system engineered for environments where security and resilience are non-negotiable, and where sophisticated, adaptive threats are a real possibility.
 Its trade-offs in complexity and latency are the deliberate price paid for its superior, intelligent defense-in-depth architecture.